vegaprotocol/documentation/versioned_docs/version-v0.71/releases/overview.md

 In order to mitigate this, spam protection will remove the offending transactions after the block is scheduled, i.e., not process them.
 The state can then be updated once a block is finalised and block transactions are based on the new state.
 The protection can then delete transactions from every (honest) validator’s mempool based on the new state.

-More information is available in both the [spam protection ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0062-SPAM-spam_protection.md) and [spam protection PoW ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0072-SPPW-spam-protection-PoW.md) specs.
+More information is available in the [spam protection concepts](../concepts/vega-chain/network#spam-protection) pages.

 **Freeform governance proposals**
 Building on the governance features in restricted mainnet, the community can now propose freeform proposals.
 These differ from other proposals as when the enactment time comes, no changes are auto-enacted on the network if a proposal is successful.
 However, a record of how token holders voted will be stored on-chain and enactment will come at a future time, e.g., a code change that will come in a future deployment.